ahancock1/BusinessManagementSuite/README.md

 ### Notes

 Use WCF for data access and use websockets for push notifications such as updates and new data.
 This can be loosely based on the Network library.
+Or use SingalR: http://signalr.net/